s4g3r4o/Torrent2Magnet_backup/README.md

-# Torrent2Magnet
+# Magnet-to-Torrent Converter

-A simple script to translate from torrent to magnet and backward
+A program to convert magnet links to torrent files and vice versa.